🔍 공개 퀴즈 검색

 Compass works because:

-1. Needle aligns with Earth's magnetic field ✓
+1. Needle aligns with Earth's field ✓

 2. Needle is electric